AvarchLLC/EIPsInsight/docs/NEWCOMER_GUIDE.md

 ---

-## 5. Useful scripts
-From `package.json`:
-- `npm run dev` — local dev server
-- `npm run lint` — linting
-- `npm run create-admin` — admin creation
-- `npm run migrate-blogs` — blog migration

----

-## 6. Suggested learning path for new contributors
+## 5. Suggested learning path for new contributors
 1. **Routing:**
    Start with `src/app/layout.tsx` and a couple of major pages in `src/pages/` to understand navigation and layout.
 2. **UI building blocks:**